 The project hotline is also available during business hours by calling 406-207-4484.
 To register for text updates, please text "HUSONEAST" to 41411.
-Email subscriptions are available by contacting Katie .
+Email subscriptions are available by emailing a request to Katie at .

 Utility work on the Frenchtown Frontage Road is underway.
 This is the first of several critical steps in the Frenchtown Frontage Road reconstruction and the larger Huson East project.